Wealthify doesn't support your browser

 How to choose your Junior Stocks and Shares ISA provider

-If you’ve decided to open a Junior Stocks and Shares ISA for your kid, it’s important to try and find a provider that suits you and your child.
+If you’ve decided to open a Junior Stocks and Shares ISA for your child, it’s important to try and find a provider that suits you and your child.
 And the only way to do this is to shop around and compare what different providers have to offer.

 A good place to start would be to look at the fees taken by each provider.
 This is not always well understood, but fees and charges can eat into your child’s profits, so you want to try and keep them to a minimum.